flindholm-lab/ASH-Performance-Visualizer/README.md

 ---

 ## 1. Overview
-The **ASH Visualizer Tool** is designed to help you analyze Oracle Active Session History (ASH) data visually.
-It allows you to load, visualize, and explore session activity, wait classes, SQL operations, and more.
+The **ASH Visualizer Tool** is designed to help you analyze Oracle Active Session History (ASH) data visually, even for remote databases you don't have direct access to.
+By requesting the output of the provided SQL scripts from database administrators or support teams, you can load, visualize, and explore session activity, wait classes, SQL operations, and more.

 ![ASH Visualizer Screenshot](ash.png)
 ---